 Should I keep the conversion goals I've already configured?

 That depends.
-Most likely you would remove any URL-click conversion goals so that a conversion is only recorded when your visitors hit your conversion page.
+Most likely, you would remove any URL-click conversion goals so that a conversion records when your visitors lands on your thank-you/confirmation page.

-Will External Conversion Tracking Slow Down My Page?
+Will External Conversion Tracking slow down my page(s)?

 No, the script itself is hosted on Amazon's CloudFront CDN for high-speed serving, and by adding the script just before the closing </body> element of your page, it won't affect the rest of your document loading.

-Yes, the tracking cookie expires after 72 hours.
-This means that in order for the conversion to be counted, your visitor must trigger the conversion within 72 hours of visiting the originating page.
+Yes, the tracking cookie expires after 72 hours, which means that for the conversion to count, your visitor must trigger the conversion within 72 hours of visiting the originating page.

-If you're currently using Unbounce to drive just one type of conversion (such as a newsletter signup, or purchase), then this will work fine.
+If you're currently using Unbounce to drive just one type of conversion (such as a newsletter sign-up, or purchase), this will work fine.

-However, if you're using Unbounce to drive multiple types of conversion, and your visitors are likely to see both types of Unbounce pages, you might end up with conversions attributed to the incorrect page.
+However, if you're using Unbounce to drive multiple types of conversion, and your visitors are likely to see both types of Unbounce pages, you might have conversions attributed to the incorrect page.

 Can I use External Conversion Tracking to track form submissions from a third-party form or embedded form?